Dynmi/AlexNet/readme.md

 > Under Development

+## Oh, Why the training does not work?

 This project is an unofficial implemention of AlexNet-7, using C Program Language Without Any 3rd Library, according to the paper "ImageNet Classification with Deep Convolutional Neural Networks" by Alex Krizhevsky,et al.

 ## Original AlexNet Details